Faculty: Aspen Mays

-- For photo undergraduates, this course satisfies a Studio Elective, an Upper Division Interdisciplinary Studio, or an Photo Advanced Workshop requirement.
+- For photo undergraduates, this course satisfies a Studio Elective, an Upper Division Interdisciplinary Studio, or a Photo Advanced Workshop requirement.

-- 3 credits, housing, shared studio space, breakfasts while in Seyðisfjörður and two group dinners, guest lectures, museum entrance fees, field trips, and travel/health insurance
+- 3 credits, housing, shared studio space, one group dinner, guest lectures, museum entrance fees, field trips, and travel/health insurance

-- Airfare to and from Iceland, ground transportation to and from airport in Iceland, most meals
+- Airfare to and from Iceland, ground transportation to and from the airport in Iceland, most meals

 Please read the Summer Study Abroad Registration & Related Information in its entirety.